The Ultimate F821 Road Adventure: Navigating Iceland's Eyjafjarðarleið in Extreme Conditions

-F821 (Eyjafjarðarleið) is a dangerous drive located in the Northeastern Region of Iceland, in the north of the island.
+F821 (Eyjafjarðarleið) is a defiant road located in the Northeastern Region of Iceland.
 Travelers need to be well prepared with enough food, water and fuel for the drive ahead.

 Road suggested by: Glenn Fant